TiendaNube/api-docs/resources/checkout.md

     }
   })

-  // Finally, we add the JS part of our option, i.e. the handlers, to the Checkout object to it can render it according to the configuration set on the Payment provider.
+  // Finally, we add the JS part of our option, i.e. the handlers, to the Checkout object so it can render it according to the configuration set on the Payment provider.
   Checkout.addPaymentOption(AcmeExternalPaymentOption);
 });
 ```